A guide to life insurance for newlyweds & married couples

 But in addition to sending out thank you cards and enjoying all those new home gadgets from your registry, you should also turn your attention to an important practical matter — life insurance.

-Whether you and your spouse already have individual life insurance policies or not, the beginning of a marriage is an ideal time to evaluate your needs and make adjustments to provide for your loved ones in the event of your death.
+Whether or not you and your spouse already have individual life insurance policies, the beginning of a marriage is an ideal time to evaluate your needs and make adjustments to your plans and policies, including life insurance.

-Whether you and your spouse already have individual life insurance policies or not, the beginning of a marriage is an ideal time to evaluate your needs and make adjustments to provide for your loved ones in the event of your death.
+Whether or not you and your spouse already have individual life insurance policies, the beginning of a marriage is an ideal time to evaluate your needs and make adjustments to your plans and policies, including life insurance.

 Why marriage is an ideal time to buy life insurance